 - Requiring increase in baseline oxygen due to COVID-19 in those on chronic oxygen therapy

-The efficacy of the mAb therapy is dependent on the patient receiving treatment in a timely manner; important factors include duration of symptoms/time since exposure, and the inclusion and exclusion criteria.
-The following algorithms and Tip Sheets will guide you through the process of ordering COVID testing (if needed) and mAb treatment.
-Providers can order using paper order forms as an alternative to placing orders in Epic.
+The efficacy of the mAb therapy is dependent on the patient receiving treatment in a timely manner; important factors include duration of symptoms and the inclusion and exclusion criteria.
+The following algorithms and Tip Sheets will guide you through the process of ordering mAb treatment.

 Order the Treatment

-For qualifying patients who receive positive test results, there are two options to order treatment: directly enter into Epic or a fill out and fax a paper order form.
-Choose one of these below.
+For qualifying adult patients who receive positive test results, treatment must be ordered in Epic.
+For pediatric patients, there is an option to enter into Epic or fill out a paper form.

 Adult Epic HIP TIP for Ordering Treatment Pediatric Epic HIP TIP for Ordering Treatment